SansGuidon/bookmarks/README.md

-I spend a lot of time on internet, losing myself in lot of topics.
+https://devops.com/7-best-practices-continuous-delivery-success/I spend a lot of time on internet, losing myself in lot of topics.
 I choose GitHub to list my findings and bookmarks in a central location for productivity, to avoid losing my findings, and also to share them with the world.
 I'm also on Twitter at [@MorganGeek](https://twitter.com/MorganGeek)

 +:warning: :squirrel: : As [GitHub truncates files with a size over 500KB on main page](https://twitter.com/MorganGeek/status/976936079025737729), I advise you to consult this very same page at https://github.com/MorganGeek/bookmarks/blob/master/README.md for integral content